Gharib110/Matrix-Server/README.md

 You can use element client on IOS, Android, MacOS, Windows and Linus Distros

 ## Commands
-The commands you should run to setup the server properly
+The commands you should run to setup the servers properly